Student-centric advice and objective recommendations

 President Scholarship background

-Each year, 161 students are recognized as Presidential Scholars (you can see the listing of students who were recognized as Presidential Scholars in 2021 here).
+Each year, only 161 students from across the United States are recognized as Presidential Scholars (you can see the listing of students who were recently recognized as Presidential Scholars here).

 Since 1964, there have been a few changes to acknowledge different groups of high-achieving students.
 Now, students who have exceptional talents and accomplishments in the visual, creative, performing arts, as well as in career and technical fields are also recognized.